jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can't explain it either.
 But I can help you understand politics today.

 Because the dawn of every new age is always the same.
 Idealistic inventors create a flood of new technologies.
 And a wealthy establishment uses the rules of the old philosophy to persuade, or force, the people to keep them in power.
-Inventors don't stop, and keep distributing new technology to lure people away from the past.

-At first the new tools, products, and services are more like toys.
-But as the technology improves, it starts replacing the levers of power in society.
-And, when a new philosophy is written telling people to use modern technology to update all of society's operations, from power generation, to education, a fork in the road of a civilization created.
+At first, the new tools, products, and services are more like toys.
+But as technology improves, it starts replacing the levers of power in society from education to power generation.

+And here, a fork in the road of a civilization is created.

-Because with two philosophies to choose from, old and new, everyone on Main Street makes the choice of a lifetime.
+Because with two ways of life to choose from, old and new, everyone on Main Street makes the choice of a lifetime.

 Does the regular person help the protagonists evolve civilization by using modern tools to upgrade how they live their lives?
 Or, does the average person let the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the antagonists by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
 Which means you're basically an extra watching your civilization as if it was a movie you can't control.

 However, if you rally behind the protagonists, and grab hold of the new levers of power, you're a player god, playing the game of civilization.

-Player gods work to evolve their society.
+Extras follow the crowd; player gods help their society evolve.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.